hirtenfelder/protractor-watcher-plugin/README.md

 ## Getting Started

-The plugin runs with Protractor 1.8.0 and AngularJS 1.3.
+The plugin runs with [Protractor](http://angular.github.io/protractor/#/) 1.8.0 and AngularJS 1.3.15.
 Once you're familiar with that process, you may install this plugin with the node package manager:

 ```
 npm install protractor-watcher-plugin